citrusvanilla/tinyflux/docs/source/tips.rst

 >>> db.index.valid
 False

 If ``auto-index`` is set to ``True`` (the default setting), then the next read will rebuild the index, which may just seem like a very slow query.
-For smaller datasets, reindexing is usually not noticeable.
+For smaller datasets, re-indexing is usually not noticeable.

 .. hint::